kruemmel-python/Neural-Network-Image-Generator/README.md

   - The generated image is **completely rebuilt pixel by pixel**.
   - Enlarging to 4K or higher resolutions does not involve upscaling, as in traditional editors.
 Instead, a completely new image is generated based on the original data, ensuring **unchanged image quality**, regardless of target resolution.

-- **User-Friendly GUI:**
+- **User-Friendly Web Interface:**
-  - Load, edit, and save images directly via a graphical interface.
+  - Load images directly via the web interface.
-  - Configure brightness, contrast, and image resolution.
+  - Adjust brightness, contrast, and image resolution.
+  - Save the edited images.

 - **Advanced Image Processing:**
   - Parallel processing with `multiprocessing`.